 Health play specialist Hospital play specialist

-Health play specialists use their understanding of child development and therapeutic play activities to help children cope during their time in hospital.
+Health play specialists understand child development and use therapeutic play activities to help children cope when in hospital.

 1. Entry requirements

 - a foundation degree in a healthcare play specialism

 - current registration with the Healthcare Play Specialist Education Trust (HPSET)

 To do the foundation degree, you’ll need: